Understanding IM

-Infantile Myofibromatosis (IM)
+Infantile Myofibromatosis causes benign

 (non-cancerous) tumors, called myofibromas, to form in the body.

-Because IM is so rare, many doctors may never encounter it in their careers — which is why families often feel isolated and uncertain after diagnosis.
-Our goal is to change that by providing clear, trustworthy information in one place.
+Because IM is so rare, often doctors may never encounter it in their careers — which is why many families often feel isolated and uncertain after diagnosis.

 Types of IM